Protecting Your eCommerce Business from Fraud: Best Practices

 2. Damage to reputation: When a customer’s personal information has been compromised through an eCommerce site, they are likely to lose confidence in that business.
 The success of a business depends on customer loyalty and trust; if those two things are broken, the business could suffer.

 4. Additional workload on customer service: In addition to consuming a business’s resources, fraud consumes a lot of its time as well.
 In the event of an attack, a company is forced to devote a significant amount of time and resources to responding to customer complaints, tracking packages, and dealing with chargebacks.
-In addition, this can take away valuable time from a customer service team, causing other customers to be underserved.
+This can take away valuable time from a customer service team, causing other customers to be underserved.

 6. Compliance : Fraudulent eCommerce transactions may also lead to non-compliance with regulations, such as the Payment Card Industry Data Security Standard (PCI DSS) and the General Data Protection Regulation (GDPR), which may result in fines.